Bamba-WangLab/Deeptosis/README.md

 ## 4. Usage

-This section describes how to use the pretrained Deeptosis model to perform cell segmentation and classification on microscopy images.
+This section describes how to use the final trained Deeptosis model to perform cell segmentation and classification on microscopy images.

 ---